tobac-project/tobac-roadmap/tobac-roadmap-main.md

 * Will Jones’ optical flow detection and tracking (tobac-flow, may be an external package)

 ## Definition of Data Interfaces

-Define what should be within an individual package, vs what should be external packages

-### Formats

-* Need to build tobac around common interfaces with common data formats, so that different methods can be used together
+It is planned to build and extend `tobac` using a fully modular structure.
+Handling different modules (parts of the `tobac` workflow) in an exchangeble manner is only possible if data interfaces are well defined. `tobac` needs to be built common interfaces with common data formats, so that different methods can be used together.

+### General Format Aspects

-* Data should be loaded and handled using xarray datasets/dataarrays
+* data should be loaded and handled using xarray datasets/dataarrays

-* Netcdf likely to be main save format, especially as future inclusion of zarr/memmap in netcdf standard should substantial improve performance
+* netcdf should be the main output format, especially as future inclusion of zarr/memmap in netcdf standard should substantial improve performance

+* all modules within `tobac` require a minimal set of input data

+### Gridded Input Data

+The `tobac` workflow starts with a set of gridded data that might be input from various sources.
+The input fields should be either loaded by `xarray` functionality or should be converted into `xarray.Dataset` after input.

+### Object and Trajectory Data

 * Eric Bruning’s new hierarchical data format to be used to handle merging and splitting of tracked objects -- this would be a major advantage for tobac.
 Need to work out how to best use cf-tree metadata